 Coffee took its place in the center of international culture, where so many other underground movements, religious, political, even musical were squashed, coffee managed to go mainstream.

 Coffee’s popularity has never really waned over the centuries and is still a very social drink.
 Mornings at local coffee shops are the places to hang out with friends or meet to discuss business, politics and all matter of current topics of interest.

-So, if you are one of the millions of coffee consumers worldwide, who love coffee as a source of needed caffeine, and a wide variety of ‘tastes’ to choose from, it is safe to say that any challenges faced by contemporary coffee fans, pale in comparison to Ottoman period java junkies.
-So keep your head, relax and enjoy Weaver’s superb French Roast Organic Coffee or exquisite Expresso Blend Coffee.
+So, if you are one of the millions of coffee consumers worldwide, who love coffee as a source of needed caffeine, and a wide variety to choose from, it is safe to say that any challenges faced by contemporary coffee fans, pale in comparison to Ottoman period java junkies.
+So, relax and enjoy Weaver’s superb French Roast Coffee or exquisite Espresso Blend Coffee.